 Reflect on Your Career Path

 The first thing you want to do is identify what do you want out of your graduate degree?
-Are pursuing an academic career or a professional career.
-What is the requirement for this career?
+Are you pursuing an academic career or a professional career.
+What is the requirement for this career, or both?
 These goals should influence the decision you make throughout your program.
 Your graduate degree is your journey.
 The more energy you put into your program the closer you will be towards your goals.

 Don't worry if you do not have a specific career in mind yet.
 Many people find their careers along the way.

 Ask yourselves these questions:

 - What type of work do I want to be skilled at doing by the end of my program?

 - What unique experiences do I want to ensure I achieve during my program?

 - What are the specific opportunities my program can provide me?